 As for now, we won’t delay on the site.
 Despite our jumpers (the wind is cold) and the mysterious, dramatic landscape, we choose to walk back to the télécabine station.

 And to end our adventure in La Plagne, we follow exactly the same itinerary back to the car park in La Roche.

 But once in the car, one drives down from La Plagne with stars in their eyes.
 Memories of breathtaking vistas.
 The glorious summit of Mont Blanc overlooking the Alps.
-The fantastic opportunity to have been onto a glacier at more than 3,000 metre high.
-Seeing the the snow-capped peaks of the Vanoise.
+The fantastic opportunity to have been onto a glacier over 3,000 metres high.
+Seeing the snow-capped peaks of the Vanoise.

 Summer in La Plagne: practical info

-Find out more about the free inter-station shuttle buses we took in La Plagne (see the dates and times here).
-The frequency of the buses are often of 30 minutes.
-Having said this, if you’ve just missed it, take the opportunity to explore the hamlet, have a drink on a terrace or get an ice-cream!
+Learn more about the free inter-station shuttle buses we took in La Plagne (see the dates and times here).
+The frequency of the buses is often 30 minutes.
+Having said this, if you’ve just missed it, take the opportunity to explore the hamlet, have a drink on a terrace or get an ice cream!

-To use the ski-lifts (chairlifts and télécabines) you have several options: buy a one-way ticket, day-pass, week pass (7 days) or a Season pass (July and August).
-For more info (fees and where to buy).
-Remember to check before taking a ski-lift.
-Some of them are closed on certain days (Saturday and Sunday) and between 12.15pm and 1.45pm.
-Download the timetable of ski-lifts open for Summer 2018
+To use the ski lifts (chairlifts and télécabines) you have several options: buy a one-way ticket, day pass, week pass (7 days) or a Season pass (July and August).
+More info (fees and where to buy).
+Remember to check before taking a ski lift.
+Some are closed on certain days (Saturday and Sunday) between 12.15 pm and 1.45 pm.
+Download the timetable of ski lifts open for Summer 2018

-My advice before getting to the domain is to check the weather Live with these webcams.
+Before getting to the domain, I advise checking the weather Live with these webcams.

-If you have any questions about staying in La Plagne, visit the website of the Tourist Office of La Grande Plagne dedicated to the Summer season.
+If you have any questions about staying in La Plagne, visit the Tourist Office of La Grande Plagne dedicated to the Summer season.